niecogi/pokemon/README.md

 - Pagination for displaying large numbers of Pokemons
 - List and grid mode
 - 🌑 Dark and 🌞Light mode (with CSS variables)
+- 🚀 Deployed in Netlify for easy previewing of the project

 ## How to run the solution?

+You can access a deployed version on netlify at the following link [pokemon-test-front.netlify.app](https://pokemon-test-front.netlify.app/)

+or

 In the project directory, you can run: